ANoopAtPython/The-impossible-game/README.md

           Difficulty: 10 / 10

-    .Hard: You only firee straight bullet doing 1 damage
+    Hard: You only fire straight bullet doing 1 damage
           Difficulty: 10e18 / 10 (harder than tidal wave)

+Good luck with this sussy game.